juandarr/juandarr.github.io/README.md

 ## TODO

-1. [ ] Define a color palette and stick to it
+- [ ] Define a color palette and stick to it.
-2. [ ] Improve description of each project.
+- [ ] Improve description of each project.
 Text in card should be brief, then explanations must be created from an experienced engineer POV.
-3. [ ] JD logo
+- [ ] JD logo.
+- [ ] Improve description of project in projects page.
+They should be short and concise.
+- [ ] Improve style of blog page.
+Consider a better look for the essay card and then the content.

 ## The original framework